jaras209/autodiff_engine/README.md

 ## Performance Considerations

 - **Memory Usage**: Each `Value` object stores the computational graph, which can grow large for complex expressions
-- **Computation**: Forward mode is efficient for functions with few inputs and many outputs
+- **Computation**: Reverse-mode autodiff is efficient for functions with many inputs and few outputs (typical in machine learning)
 - **Scalability**: For large-scale applications, consider using established libraries like PyTorch or TensorFlow

 ## Contributing